temcocontrols/T3000_CrossPlatform/ReleaseFiles/RevNotes.md

 The latest release notes, windows and linux release files are stored here

+## Updated: 20171214.1452
+### No more commands encoded, but a new version of FastColoredTextBoxNS.IronyFCBT control (editor with syntax highlighting based on irony grammar)
+#### Version 1.1 [COM VISIBLE And Registered for COM InterOP]
+\ReleaseFiles\setup\T3000 Raspbian.tar.gz is a simple compressed release for testing on raspbian with mono.
+\ReleaseFiles\FastColoredTextBox.IronyFCBT.rar is a simple compressed release for this control to be tested in T3000 C++ Working on Issue #2:

 ## Updated: 20171213.1547OM
 ### Encoded RUN_MACRO CALL SET_PRINTER PRINT_AT ALARM_AT PHONE and others
 ### New tar.gz release for testing on raspbian with mono.